Public Market Update

 Private Investments Update

-Despite 2018’s public market volatility, LGA’s private investments have continued to perform in aggregate.
+Despite 2018’s public market volatility, private investments have continued to perform in aggregate.

-The majority of our private investments enjoy continued and consistent payouts, despite the public market volatility.
+The majority of our client’s private investments enjoy continued and consistent payouts, despite the public market volatility.

 We have also enjoyed the recent and successful exit of one of our recommended infrastructure>easement funds, which generated 16%+ annualized IRRs for our client base.

-We also continue to make progress with our proprietary LGA IncomePlus Fund, which allows for qualified clients to create instant diversification across 7 different private asset classes / managers:
+We also continue to make progress with our fund-of-funds platform, allowing qualified investors to create instant diversification across multiple different private asset classes / managers:

 On behalf of LGA, we wish you all a happy holiday season ahead!